UCSCLibrary/samvera_hls/README.md

 ## Synopsis

-This gem allows a hydra application to create hls derivative media files automatically after uploading audiovisual media files, and to display those to a user through hls adaptive streaming.
+This gem allows a samvera application to create hls derivative media files automatically after uploading audiovisual media files, and to display those to a user through hls adaptive streaming.

 ## Motivation

-Hydra is a promising digital asset management solution with a growing feature set, and we wanted to use as a streaming media service for audiovisual collections.
-One Hydra based application - [Avalon Media System](https://github.com/avalonmediasystem) - is designed specifically to support multimedia streaming.
-However, Avalon is not nearly as flexible or fully developed as [Sufia](https://github.com/projecthydra/sufia) (another Hydra "head") as an asset management system, and its developer community is relatively small.
+Samvera is a promising digital asset management solution with a growing feature set, and we wanted to use as a streaming media service for audiovisual collections.
+One Samvera based application - [Avalon Media System](https://github.com/avalonmediasystem) - is designed specifically to support multimedia streaming.
+However, Avalon is not nearly as flexible or fully developed as [Sufia](https://github.com/samvera/sufia) (another Samvera "head") as an asset management system, and its developer community is relatively small.
 Avalon also relies on a clunky party transcoding service (Matterhorn) and external streaming server (Red5 or Wowza), creating an unweildly and bug-pronesoftware stack.
 We wanted the streaming power and flexiblity promised by Avalon, in a more flexible and feature-rich asset management system like Sufia.
 This gem aims to integrate all of the benefits of adaptive bitrate streaming into Sufia's existing simple, efficient system for creating multimedia derivative files.

 ## Security & tokens